International Summer Exchange Program

 Contact Us: firstname.lastname@example.org

 The HKUST International Summer Exchange Program (ISP) accepts applications from undergraduate students who are nominated by HKUST’s exchange partners as an exchange student* .
-If you are interested, please inquire and apply through the Exchange or International Office at your home institution.
-Applications are normally invited from December to March each year.
+If you are interested, please inquire and apply through the study abroad office at your home institution.
+Applications are normally invited from November to March each year.

 Applicants from institutions where the primary medium of instruction is not English are expected to meet one of the following English language requirements: